holozip/flipdot-sim/README.md

 ## Client
 The client javascript is self contained in flippy.js.

-The client binds to a websocket on the server, and updates the flipdot board every time a message is recieved.
+The client binds to a websocket on the server, and updates the flipdot board every time a message is received.
 Dependencies can be fetched with bower:

     bower install